nlowe/harbor-tag-retention-proposal/README.md

 not have a tag with the same digest in the keep list.
 If it finds any such tags, they are removed from the delete list, as harbor will delete all tags with the same digest when a delete command is issued.

+Filter chains are constructed for each Project and Repository combination

 ## Rationale